ada-school/.github/profile/README.md

 We are an edtech organization driven by a powerful mission - making high-quality education accessible to everyone and relentlessly oriented towards employability.
 Our belief is that everyone, regardless of their background, deserves a fair chance to build a rewarding career.

-In a world where technology is driving transformation at an unprecedented pace, we are committed to train our students with the skills they need to thrive.
+In a world where technology is driving transformation at an unprecedented pace, we are committed to train our students on the skills they need to thrive.
 Here, you will find repositories of our projects, assignments, and resources – a testament to our students' hard work and dedication, as well as the efficacy of our educational approach.

 Feel free to explore, contribute, and join us on this exciting journey of making education a pathway to limitless opportunities.
 We're thrilled to have you here.